microsoft/qsharp-language/Approved/implicitly-scoped-qubit-allocation.md

 ### Alternative 1

-This alternative has the advantage of being backwards-compatible, but introduces inconsistencies and added complexity:

-1. The `using` and `borrowing` keywords are re-used in different contexts: sometimes it is a block statement and sometimes it is a non-block statement.
-   New keywords `use` and `borrow` could be introduced for the non-block statements, but this adds redundancy and keyword clutter.
-2. The block statement requires parentheses around the declaration, but the non-block statement does not.
-3. Scope statements, as proposed earlier, can also be used to control the scope of non-qubit variables declared with `let` or `mutable`.
-   This is not possible with this alternative.
-   If scope statements are added later, the block `using` statement syntax becomes redundant with the combination of a scope statement and a non-block `using` statement.
+This alternative has simpler `use` and `borrow` statements, because they only have one form (no block) rather than two (block and no block).
+However, it is somewhat less readable than the proposed syntax because the declared qubits occur after the scope starts rather than before.
+This makes it harder to tell what the purpose of the block scope is.

 ### Alternative 2